Hákonarmál: Contents

 The last stanza is clearly related to a stanza from Hávamál.
 The traditional view is that Hákonarmál borrowed from that poem but it is also possible that the relation is reversed or that both poems drew on a third source.

 Related works

 On his deathbed, Hákon the Good willed that his bodyguard, including Eyvindr, the author of Hákonarmál, should enlist into the service of the new king Harald Greycloak rather than carry on a doomed resistance.
 Eyvindr was not pleased with the new king and his missionary activities, as evidenced by the final stanza of Hákonarmál; he further composed several loose stanzas expressing his discontent with Harald, labelling him a tyrant (folkstríðir).
-These insulting poems led to his falling out of the king’s favour, and Eyvindr soon fled Harald’s court instead to serve his rival and eventual successor, the staunchly Norse pagan Hákon jarl, for whom he composed the geneological poem Háleygjatal.
+These insulting poems led to Eyvindr’s falling out of the king’s favour, and he soon fled Harald’s court instead to serve his rival and eventual successor, the staunchly Norse pagan Hákon jarl, for whom he composed the geneological poem Háleygjatal.